csbg/SplineOmics/docs/articles/get_started.md

 - **Assign rowheaders**:
   - If no annotation columns are specified, rowheaders will be increasing numbers.
-  - If annotation columns are specified (like `"First.Protein.Description"` and `"ID"` in this example), these will be combined to form the rowheaders (feature names).
+  - If annotation columns are specified (like `"Gene_name"` in this example), these values are used to construct the rowheaders (feature names).
+Optionally, the row index can also be included to guarantee uniqueness of the feature names.

 #### Usage in Plotting